liffiton/ATLeS/docs/index.md

 ---
-title: TBD
+title: ATLeS: Automated Tracking & Learning System
 ---

-The goal of the [whatever] project is to create an inexpensive, open-source system for automated, high-throughput, realtime observation and conditioning experiments of small organisms.
+The goal of the ATLeS project is to create an inexpensive, open-source system for automated, high-throughput, realtime observation and conditioning experiments of small organisms.
 Zebrafish, <i>danio rerio</i>, are the target organism for the initial design.

-The [whatever] system consists of one or more [whatever] Boxes and optionally a separate server that provides a combined interface for managing and controlling several boxes and their experiments in one place.
+ATLeS consists of one or more ATLeS boxes, each of which can run an automated experiment on a single organism at a time, and optionally a separate server that provides a combined interface for managing and controlling several boxes and their experiments in one place.
 Each box uses an inexpensive [Raspberry Pi](https://www.raspberrypi.org/) as its "brain," an infrared-sensitive camera as its "eyes," and inexpensive materials for the structure.
 The optional but recommended central server can connect to boxes over a network (ethernet or wifi) to control and manage them.
 The server software is written in Python, and it runs under Linux, OS X, or Windows.

 # Make Your Own

-All source files, including code and complete designs for physical parts, are available in the [whatever Github repository](https://www.github.com/liffiton/whatever).
+All source files, including code and complete designs for physical parts, are available in the [ATLeS Github repository](https://www.github.com/liffiton/ATLeS).

-Building a single [whatever] box costs roughly $100 (?) and requires some assembly and wiring.
+Building a single ATLeS box costs roughly $100 (?) and requires some assembly and wiring.
 The enclosure is designed to be laser cut from hardboard or similar flat, rigid materials.
-You can either laser-cut the pieces yourself with the provided design files or order pre-cut pieces from an online laser-cutting service.
+Using the provided design files, you can either laser-cut the pieces yourself or order them from an online laser-cutting service.

 Follow the [illustrated walkthrough](something) in our documentation to guide the assembly.